auralia/nstg-web/README.md

 nstg-web features the following:

-* ability to send telegrams to complex sets of nations defined using TRL or to simple lists of nations
+* ability to send telegrams to complex sets of nations defined using TRL
 * a continuous mode that periodically updates the recipients list with new nations that match the provided TRL string, which is useful for recruitment purposes